delano0201/.boi-File-type/README.md

 The very cool, extremely advanced, definitely‐not-cursed .boi compressor and decompressor.

-Right now it supports Linux only, but Windows support is on the way.
+Right now it supports Linux and windows.

 What Does It Do?